miby00/eTodo/README.md

 eTodo isn't finished, when I feel inspired I code on it during my spare time.
 So do not expect it to be perfect, commented, have test cases or be fully documented ;)

+###Contributors

+I would like to give special thanks to:

+* Anders Ramsell
+* Knut Sveidqvist
+* Gunnar Sverredal

+For contributing to the project.